-The highest count of waterbirds recorded on a single survey during spring and fall in 2013 was between 2,000 and 3,000 birds.
-For spring the peak count occurred in late May and for fall, counts peaked from mid-August to mid-September.
-Ducks were the most abundant species group during spring and fall, followed by swans, loons, and grebes.
+The highest counts of waterbirds recorded on a single survey during spring each year was between about 2,300 and 2,400 birds, and during fall was between about 2,600 and 3,000 birds.
+Peak spring counts occurred in mid-late May, and fall counts were highest on the first fall survey each year and remained relatively high from mid-August to mid-September.
+Ducks were the most abundant species group during spring and fall, followed in order by swans, loons, and grebes.
 Geese and gulls were mostly observed during spring.
-Single-species groups of 31-100 ducks were observed on every spring survey from early to late May and all 11 of the fall migration surveys.
-Large, single-species groups of Northern Pintail and Northern Shoveler were observed only in spring and large groups of Green-winged Teal were observed only in fall.
-Groups of Mallards and American Wigeon were seen during both seasons.
-For diving ducks, the only species observed in large groups during spring were scaup.
-During fall, large groups of scaup were common and groups of goldeneyes and merganser also were observed occasionally.
 Swans were observed in pairs or small groups during spring.
-During fall, a couple of groups of 53-76 swans were seen on Murder and Stephan lakes in late September.
-Snow Geese were the only goose species seen in a large group (80 birds) and that group was observed flying over the study area during late May.
+During fall, three to four groups of 20-76 swans each year were seen on Murder and

+Stephan lakes in late September or the first week of October.
+Snow Geese were the only goose species seen in a large group (80 birds) and that group was observed flying over the study area during late May 2013.
 Snow Geese are migrants in the study area and were not present during the breeding season.
-Eight other species were recorded as migrants because they also were seen only during the migration season.
-All of the other 30 species were recorded in the study area during the breeding season and 27 of those species were confirmed breeders.
+Eight species were recorded only as migrants because they were seen only during the migration season.
+Thirty-one species were recorded in the study area during the breeding season and 28 of those species were confirmed breeders.
+Additionally, although Sandhill Cranes were not seen in the study area during breeding or brood surveys, they were confirmed breeders in 2014 when a brood was observed during a fall migration survey on September 1 in the Gold Creek Corridor survey area.
 Whether the large groups of ducks and swans in the study area during spring and fall migration are migrants or local breeders is not known.
 Regardless, many streams and water bodies within the study area were locally important staging areas for waterbirds before and after the breeding season.